mh-/exposure-notification-ble-python/README.md

       -s SCANTIME, --scantime SCANTIME
                             duration (in seconds) of the scanning within one cycle

+If you do not specify options, the script will use these durations:

+    $ python3 exposure-notification.py -c 300 -s 2

 The script will always scan in steps of 2 seconds.

 You can choose to have a raw RX data file created (`rx_raw_data.csv`) with option `-r` / `--storerawdata`:

     $ python3 exposure-notification.py --storerawdata

-If you do not specify options, the script will use these durations:
+If you have a GPS connected to the Raspberry Pi which is supported by gpsd, you can use these option:

-    $ python3 exposure-notification.py -c 300 -s 2
+      -d, --gpsdatetime     set date and time from GPS -g, --gpsposition     store GPS position with RX data

 Limitations
 -----------